-The Buzz Surrounding 2018’s Buzzword—Sustainability
+Newsmaker: The Buzz Surrounding 2018’s Buzzword—Sustainability

 MANUFACTURING

-The Buzz Surrounding 2018’s Buzzword—Sustainability
+Newsmaker: The Buzz Surrounding 2018’s Buzzword—Sustainability

 If fashion had one theme in 2018 it was sustainability.
 While some who are unfamiliar with the concept are confused by the term “sustainability,” a sustainable-fashion industry is able to support itself through conservative manufacturing methods that limit harm to the environment and sourcing based on reuse.